aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

 .. _Step_Conversion_Adapt_Model:

-Step 6: Adapt the model to remove compound sets
+Step 6: Adapt model to remove compound sets
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 ..
 CHRIS - is this a good place to mention the button 'show attribute window of defined compound sets'?